Mathias-SantAnna/lotr-collectibles/README.md

 1. Install two new packages, `pip3 install boto3`, `pip3 install django-storages`, and run `pip3 freeze > requirements.txt` command to add them on requirements.txt<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/requirements-txt3.png)

-1. Update `settings.py` to tell Django which bucket it should be communicating with *It is very important to keep AWS access keys secrets as these can be used to store or move data in the bucket and you will be charged by Amazon for it<br><br>
+1. Update `settings.py` to tell Django which bucket it should communicate with *It's critical to keep your AWS access keys private since they can be used to store or move data in the bucket, and Amazon will charge you for it.<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/django-aws-settings.png)

 1. Add these secret keys on Heroku and set USE_AWS = True<br><br>